elastic-interval/pretenst-com/galapagotchi.md

 You the player cannot control the muscle contractions directly.
 Gotchis discover this coordination by natural selection.
 Evolution by trial and error is the only way to survive.

-Satoshi trees grow very slowly from ambient light, rising from the surface and branching outwards.
+Satoshi trees grow very slowly from satoshi rain, rising from the surface and branching outwards as they grow to collect it.